Witixin1512/AccessConverter/README.md

 # AccessConverter
 A Gradle Plugin for automatically converting from Access Wideners to Access Transformers and viceversa.

-Apply the plugin the following way:
+Apply the plugin the following way, ideally in your rootProject buildscript, outside the `subprojects` block:

 ```groovy
 plugins {